SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 But I should not do like this: He has too pride to accept any help.

-Even, I had developed an outgoing personality to mask my deep insecurities.
+Even, I had developed an outgoing personality.

-No-matter jobless or unemployment stress.
+I'm fine!!!

 ### 2.1Refer